CLIMADA-project/climada_python/doc/guide/install.rst

 .. code-block:: shell

-   mamba install -n climada_env make
+   conda install -n climada_env make

 Instructions for running the test scripts can be found in the :doc:`Testing Guide <Guide_Testing>`.